Saint Mary's Hospital, Manchester: History

-A clinic for venereal disease was opened in 1919 and ante-natal clinics were instituted in 1923.
-A formal co-operation arrangement was made with the Manchester Royal Infirmary in 1939 which resulted in the gynaecological department was transferred from the Infirmary to St Mary's and a shared nursing staff and training school should be instituted.
+A clinic for venereal disease was opened in 1919 and antenatal clinics were instituted in 1923.
+A formal co-operation arrangement was made with the Manchester Royal Infirmary in 1939 which resulted in the gynaecological department being transferred from the infirmary to St Mary's and a shared nursing staff and training school instituted.

 During the Second World War most patients were moved, first to Blackpool and then to Collar House in Prestbury, Cheshire, well away from the city centre.
 Prestbury Hall and later Adlington Hall were also used.
 At the start of the NHS in 1948 it formed part of The United Manchester Hospitals.

 A new hospital was constructed on Hathersage Road between 1966 and 1970 at a cost of over £3 million.
 The wards were housed in a tower block with laboratories and the antenatal clinic in a podium.
 Each ward had 4 four-bedded rooms with nine single rooms, three nurseries, each with six cots, a day room and a utility room.
-Regional facilities – a special care baby unit, the medical genetics centre and In-Vitro Fertilisation services were developed.
+Regional facilities – a special care baby unit, the medical genetics centre and in vitro fertilisation services were developed.

+In 1986 St Mary's Sexual Assault Referral Centre (SARC) was established; the first SARC to open in the UK.
+In June 1994, St Mary's Hospital was designated a Grade II listed building.
+In 2003 Catherine White became clinical director of St Mary's SARC.

 In 2009 paediatric (excluding neonatal) services from St Mary's Hospital were transferred to the newly re-built Royal Manchester Children's Hospital, which opened on 11 June 2009.